grommet/grommet-starter-existing-app/README.md

 ```

 You are now in full control over AppBar since the component lives
 in your application.
-AppBar is just a Box with `row` direction that has 2 children.
+AppBar is just a Box with `row` direction that has two children.
 These elements are justified `between` (a space will be added in between them) so that the title is on the left and the buttons are on the right.
 We add an `elevation` to simulate the same box-shadow from the original example.

 You can now start noticing a few differences in the header size, elevation, and colors.
 By default grommet comes with a 24px base spacing unit scale.
 So `small` is 12px and `medium` is `24px`.
 It seems that `small` in Material UI is `14px`.
 Let's change our theme object to align better with Material UI.